frenchfaso/YaYtD/README.md

 ```console
 python yaytd.py
 ```
-or build a single file executable for your platform:
+or build a single-file executable for your platform:

 Linux
 ```console